Senator Stabenow Announces Permanent Funding for Summer Meals for School-Aged Children and Expanded Flexibility to Meet Children’s Needs in Lansing

 "At Waverly Community Schools, we are committed to supporting our students' health and academic success year-round, and the summer meals program is a crucial part of this mission.
 Through the efforts of the Michigan Department of Education and the U.S. Department of Agriculture, children will have access to nutritious food all summer, ensuring their health and well-being even when school is not in session,” said Kelly Blake, the Superintendent of Waverly Community Schools.

 “Unfortunately, hunger does not take a vacation in the summer months, and we know that far too often children lose critical access to meals when schools are out.
 Whether its grocery benefits to purchase food, or meals served within community or on-the-go, families need options to help feed their children during the summer.
-Summer food programs help families where they are and with more innovation can work to ensure children have access to the nutritious food needed to return to school next year ready to learn,” Dr. Phil Knight, the Executive Director of the Food Bank Council of Michigan
+Summer food programs help families where they are and with more innovation can work to ensure children have access to the nutritious food needed to return to school next year ready to learn,” Dr. Phil Knight, the Executive Director of the Food Bank Council of Michigan, said.

 Summer Meal Programs